 Still, it’s essential to mention some limitations of mobile computing to understand the technology fully.
 After all, knowing the limitations is the pathway to new improvements.

-Probably the main hindrance to mobile computing is battery consumption.
+The main hindrance to is probably battery consumption.
 All mobile computers require regular charging.
 Many devices have excellent battery life, but it’s still something to monitor constantly.

 Other issues revolve around connectivity as the cellular network can be inefficient in some locations.
 The same applies to the network’s stability.